An open concept spanish living room in santa barbara | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 A closeup view of Spanish corbel details in a Santa Barbara, California custom home.

-Interior and exterior Spanish corbels are built in similar construction methods.
+Both Interior and exterior Spanish corbels are built in similar construction methods.
 A traditional way is to build corbels with plywood and standard lumber.
-Once the form is created, it is covered in waterproofing paper and several coats of stucco are applied.
+Once the wood form is built, it is covered in waterproofing paper and several coats of stucco are applied.

 A view through a corbel hallway looking into a living room kitchen open concept floor plan inside a Santa Barbara California Spanish-style home.

-Spanish corbels are most often designed as decorative elements featured in both interiors and exteriors of Spanish-style homes and commercial buildings.
+Decorative details like coving and corbels are often built in to both interiors and exteriors of Spanish homes (and commercial buildings).

 A transitional Spanish-style interior design for a home in Santa Barbara, California